-- The date the individual started having symptoms and tested positive for COVID-19 - The dates the individual was in the facility while infectious (the infectious period includes the 2 days prior to the onset of symptoms or 2 days prior to testing, if the case does not have symptoms) - The length of the exposure (i.e., number of days/hours in the facility while infectious, how long it has been since the exposure(s) occurred) - The extent to which other children or adults had close contact with that individual while infectious.
+- The date the individual started having symptoms and tested positive for COVID-19 - The dates the individual was at the school while infectious (the infectious period includes the 2 days prior to the onset of symptoms or 2 days prior to testing, if the case does not have symptoms) - The length of the exposure (i.e., number of days/hours in the facility while infectious, how long it has been since the exposure(s) occurred) - The extent to which other students or adults had close contact with that individual while infectious.
 Close contact is defined as being <6ft from the case for ≥15 minutes or more indoors and/or <6ft of the case for ≥30 minutes or more outdoors, regardless of if masks were worn.
-In general, physical distancing is not considered possible within a class/cohort of children who are preschool-aged and younger, therefore the entire classroom or cohort is considered to have close contact.
+In general, physical distancing is not considered possible within a class/cohort of students who are preschool-aged and younger, therefore the entire classroom or cohort is considered to have close contact.

-10. If a child or staff member at a childcare center tests positive for COVID-19, are the children exposed to that individual placed into quarantine for 14 days from the most recent exposure?
+11. If a student or adult at a school tests positive for COVID-19, are the students exposed to that individual placed into quarantine for 14 days from the most recent exposure?

-If a child or adult in a childcare center has tested positive for COVID-19, instruct that individual to stay home.
+If a student or adult in a school has tested positive for COVID-19, instruct that individual to stay home.
 Contact LFCHD at (859) 899-2222 to report the case and discuss necessary follow-up steps.
-For kindergartenaged classrooms and younger, where physical distancing is challenging, all children and teachers should be quarantined for 14 days following their last exposure to the case while he or she was infectious.
-For older school-aged children, the entire class may not need to quarantine if close contacts can be assessed.
+For kindergartenaged classrooms and younger, where physical distancing is challenging, all students and teachers in the classroom should be quarantined for 14 days following their last exposure to the case while they were infectious.
+For older school-aged students, the entire class may not need to quarantine if close contacts can be assessed.

-11. What do you say to parents of kids between 2 and 5 years of age about mask wearing?
+12. What do you say to parents of kids between 2 and 5 years of age about mask wearing?

-CDC recommends no masks for children less than two years of age due to safety concerns, and Kentucky guidance recommends no masks for children five years or younger.
+CDC recommends no masks for students less than two years of age due to safety concerns, and Kentucky guidance recommends no masks for students five years or younger.
 Children six years and above should be able to safely and appropriately use a mask, though consistency will likely remain a challenge.
-Any child six years and above in childcare should be encouraged to do so.
-This guidance applies to children without other medical and/or developmental considerations that directly impact upon mask use.
+Any student six years and above in school should be encouraged to do so.
+This guidance applies to students without other medical and/or developmental considerations that directly impact upon mask use.
 Although use of a mask likely reduces the risk of transmission, at this time it is not a factor that is considered in determining close contact to a case.

-12. What if a child or the child's parents refuse to have the child wear a face covering?
+13. What if a student (or the students' parents) refuse to have the student wear a face covering?